India Tax Residency and US LLC: What the Treaty Covers

 - Present in India for 60 days or more during the previous year AND 365 days or more during the 4 years immediately preceding the previous year

-The 182-day threshold — not 183.
-Most countries use 183 days as the residency threshold.
+The 182-day threshold, not 183.
+Most countries use 183 days.
 India uses 182.
-This one-day difference matters.
-A founder who spends exactly 182 days in India in a financial year is a resident.
+One day matters.
+Spend exactly 182 days in India in a financial year and you are a resident.
 Under a 183-day rule, the same person would be a non-resident.
-Cross-border founders who calculate to the day using the wrong threshold create residency exposure they did not intend.
+I have seen founders calculate to the day using the wrong threshold and accidentally trigger residency they never intended.

 Exception for Indian citizens and PIOs: For Indian citizens or persons of Indian origin visiting India, the 60-day threshold in the second condition is extended to 120 days if their total income from India (other than foreign sources) exceeds INR 15 lakh.
 If total Indian income does not exceed INR 15 lakh, the threshold is 182 days.
 This exception was introduced in the Finance Act 2020 and modified in the Finance Act 2021.